ajitpatel28/SwipeAndroidAssignment/Readme.md

 6. Optionally, click on the "Attachment Icon" button to select an image for the new product.

-7. Click on the "Submit" button to add the product.
+7. Click on the "Add Product" button to add the product.
 You will see a success message if the product is added successfully.